 Start a transaction for READ ONLY access when you only need to read data.
-READ ONLYmust be specified.
-For example, the following statement starts a transaction, 11, for read-only access:
+READ ONLY must be specified.
+For example, the following statement starts a transaction, t1, for read-only access:

+'''

+EXEC SQL

-EXEC SQL SET TRANSACTION NAME t1 READ ONLY;
+SET TRANSACTION NAME t1 READ ONLY;

+'''